Skip to main content

 Herb Parker

-A distant view of Harvey’s Ridge can be seen from the top of Uwharrie Vision, an earthworks installation so well blended into the native landscape that it appears to be a natural outcropping.
+A distant view of Harvey’s Ridge in the Uwharrie Mountain Range can be seen from the top of Uwharrie Vision, an earthworks installation so well blended into the native landscape that it appears to be a natural outcropping.

 Sponsored by the family and friends of Wescott Moser